Zukemon/nftgall/README.md

     • 'Password Change' tab: for password change.

     3D environment:
-    • Clicking on the thumbnails the user can enter 3D environments and purchase the NFT they want.</p>
+    • Clicking on the thumbnails the user can enter 3D environments and purchase the NFT they want.

 (The default cash for registered users is set at $500.
 Assuming that in real life scenerio they have a coupon code or something similar to register with, gift cards, or credit cards.)